synw/sqlcool/README.md

 # Sqlcool

-A database helper class for [Sqflite](https://github.com/tekartik/sqflite): forget about implementation details and focus on the business logic
+A database helper library for [Sqflite](https://github.com/tekartik/sqflite).
+Forget about implementation details and focus on the business logic.
+Features:

+- **Simple api** for crud operations
+- **Changefeed**: a stream to monitor database changes
+- **Select bloc**: a ready to use bloc for select operations

 Check the [documentation](https://sqlcool.readthedocs.io/en/latest/) for usage instructions